 With Valentine’s Day just around the corner, now is a great time to talk about chocolate!
 Did you know that eating chocolate may actually have health benefits?
 It’s true!
 According to research, consuming chocolate in moderation helps lower cholesterol and improve blood pressure.
 It may also reduce the risk of heart disease and cardio-metabolic syndromes by up to 30%.
 The key thing to remember as we all await our familiar heart-shaped box is moderation.
 Chocolate can still be very high in calories and sugar.
-This can lead to difficulty maintaining a healthy weight and can contribute to tooth decay.
+This can lead to difficulty in maintaining a healthy weight and can contribute to tooth decay.

 Chocolate May Support Brain Health